Gulnaz (Afghan): International attention

+Despite President Karzai's pardon, government officials pressured her to marry her rapist.
+She agreed to marry her attacker to secure her freedom and legitimize her daughter, who had been born in jail.

 Accountability for her plight

-Gulnaz's case not only attracted international attention, but also posed primitive questions about the veracity of governance in Afghanistan.
+Gulnaz's case not only attracted international attention, but also raised questions about governance in Afghanistan.
 Speaking to the BBC correspondent Caroline Wyatt, Gulnaz said, "I don't want to have anything to do with Afghanistan government again, because they put innocent people in prison.
 What kind of government is this?
 What kind of Afghanistan is this?
 My attacker committed a crime, and they arrested me!"

 Her future

 Speaking to BBC correspondent Caroline Wyatt, a local said, "If she went home, her brothers would kill her because of the shame she brought on her family."
 However, she is willing to marry the rapist to preserve her family's honour.
 She said, "I'll marry him, if his family finds a wife for my brother and pays dowry to me.
 There is no other way, if the families can't agree each other, they will become enemies."

 Speaking to CNN's correspondent Fareed Zakaria, President Hamid Karzai said her case appeared to be a "misjudgment" which he had resolved by pardoning her.
 He further added, it's her choice who she marries or who she doesn't marry.
 He claimed Islam gives her that right.

-Karzai also promised the West that he would make sure that there is no "miscarriage" of justice once the international forces withdraw.
-His aim was to make the Judiciary distinguish rape and adultery.
+Karzai also promised the West that he would prevent any miscarriage of justice after the withdrawal of the international forces.
+His aim was to make the Judiciary distinguish between rape and adultery.

 Kimberly Motley, Gulnaz's lawyer, said Afghanistan treats women as second-class citizens.
-Women are often mistreated by Afghanistan's Judicial system as illustrated with Gulnaz case.
-Only time will tell if Gulnaz's conservative family will accept her and her child, Masqa, and whether she will marry the rapist who is in prison at present or not.
+Women are often mistreated by Afghanistan's judicial system, as illustrated with Gulnaz's case.
+Gulnaz's conservative family cut off ties with her and her child, Masqa, after she married her rapist who was also released from prison.

+In 2015, after receiving the president's pardon, government officials forced her to marry her rapist.
+The latter claims to have rescued her from shame by marrying her.

+According to a report by CNN in 2015, she is now, "pregnant with the third child of the man who was once her rapist, accepting a life as his second wife, trapped in his home."